abbreviatedman/class-gitconfig/README.md

 git config --global user.email "[your email goes here]"
 ```

-When you're done, open your `.gitconfig` file in your editor of choice (VS Code is a great choice), and it should look something like this:
+When you're done, switch back to your editor where you opened the `.gitconfig` file.
+It should look something like this, but with your email and username.

 ```git-config
 [core]